-I do this by responsibly applying for travel credit cards that give generous sign-up bonuses, which I then use to redeem for discounted or free airfare or hotel stays.
+I do this by responsibly applying for travel credit cards that give generous welcome bonuses, which I then use to redeem for discounted or free airfare or hotel stays.

 And that’s usually in the form of a minimum spending requirement or MSR.

-This is the amount of spend you need to put on your credit card before a specific due date to earn the sign-up bonus (SUB)
+This is the amount of money you must spend on your credit card before a specific deadline to earn the welcome bonus.

 How to Meet Your Minimum Spending Requirement?